-Pursuant to the option agreement dated effective November 30, 2017, among Westward Gold and three optionors of the Mulloy Property (the "Mulloy Option Agreement"), for the Company to exercise its option to acquire the 90% interest in the Mulloy Property it must fulfill the following requirements:
+Pursuant to the option agreement dated effective November 30, 2017 among IM Exploration (then called Prize Exploration Inc.) and three optionors of the Mulloy Property (the "Mulloy Option Agreement"), for IM Exploration to exercise its option to acquire the 90% interest in the Mulloy Property it must fulfill the following requirements:

-- Pay \$5,000 to each optionor within 10 calendar days of the execution of the Mulloy Option Agreement for an aggregate payment to the optionors of \$15,000 (paid); - Issue 100,000 common shares to each optionor upon completion of the Company's Initial Public Offering, for an aggregate issuance to the optionors of 300,000 common shares (issued); and - Complete a feasibility study in respect of the Mulloy Property.
+- Pay \$5,000 to each optionor within 10 calendar days of the execution of the Mulloy Option Agreement for an aggregate payment to the optionors of \$15,000 (paid); - Issue 100,000 Common Shares to each optionor upon completion of the Company's Initial Public Offering, for an aggregate issuance to the optionors of 300,000 Common Shares (issued); and - > Complete a feasibility study in respect of the Mulloy Property.

-Should the Company exercise its option pursuant to the terms of the Mulloy Option Agreement, the optionors will form a joint venture with the Company in respect of the Mulloy Property and will retain a 2.0% NSR on the Mulloy Property.
+Should the Company exercise its option pursuant to the terms of the Mulloy Option Agreement, the optionors will form a joint venture with IM Exploration in respect of the Mulloy Property and will retain a 2.0% NSR on the Mulloy Property.
 The Company will have the option, exercisable at any time, to reduce the NSR to 1.0% for an aggregate payment to the optionors of \$1,000,000.